cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 ## 7. Warp the detected lane boundaries back onto the original image. ##

 In step 4 I calculated transformation matrix to covert source image into a bird-eye view.
-If I swap its arguments, it returns me the inverse matrix that I can use to transform values back into source image coordinates.
+If I swap its arguments it returns me the inverse matrix that I can use to transform values back into source image coordinates.

 The function draw_measurement calculates marking lines coordinates using polynomial approximation and draws the resulting lane polygon back on the source image.